Genivia/ugrep/README.md

                   ital letter.
 Case insensitive matching applies to ASCII letters only.

            --json Output file matches in JSON.
-Use options -H, -n, -k, and -b to specify additional properties.
+Use options -H, -n, -k, and -b  to specify JSON properties to output.
 See also option --format.

-           -K NUM, --skip=NUM
+           -K NUM1[,NUM2], --range=NUM1[,NUM2]
-                  Skip NUM lines of input to start searching at line NUM+1.
+                  Start  searching  at  line NUM1 and end at line NUM2 when speci- fied.

            -k, --column-number
                   The column number of a matched pattern is displayed in front  of